almayor/reddit-mods-dataset/README.md

 # RedditMods: Moderators of top-25'000 subreddits
 <a href="https://www.kaggle.com/datasets/gingerbadger/redditmods-moderators-of-top-25k-subreddits/data" rel="Kaggle dataset">![Kaggle](https://img.shields.io/badge/Kaggle-035a7d?style=for-the-badge&logo=kaggle&logoColor=white)</a> ![Reddit](https://img.shields.io/badge/Reddit-%23FF4500.svg?style=for-the-badge&logo=Reddit&logoColor=white)

-_RedditMods_ is a dataset that lists moderators of 25'834 largest and most popular communities on Reddit.
+_RedditMods_ is a dataset that lists moderators of 4'386 most popular communities on Reddit.
 The dataset is ideal for studying Reddit as a bipartite graph, where a moderator-node and a community-node are connected if the corresponding user moderates this subreddit.
 Clustering can then be performed to identify groups of subredits with a particular leaning, or to recommend similar communities.

 ## Data Collection

 The data was scraped in the associated [Jupyter Notebook](code/reddit-mods-ds.ipynb).
-The data was publicly available and collected on 06 Feb 2024.
+The data was publicly available and collected on 05-07 Oct 2024.
 All usernames were anonymised by hashing with SHA256, so that they cannot be linked to the moderators' Reddit accounts.

 ## Description of Files